Clean Architecture | Explanation and Opinion

 Now let’s see why.

-In practice, clean architecture may seem like it solves all problems.
-The first thing we have to keep in mind is that there is no solution that solves everything, and that's something we always need to remember.
+In practice, clean architecture might seem like it solves all problems.
+The first thing to keep in mind is that there’s no silver bullet, and that’s something we always need to remember.

-The reality of clean architecture is that if your project is small, it’s just over-engineering.
-To prove it, look at the linked GitHub project.
+The reality of clean architecture is that if your project is small, you're overengineering.
+Just look at the linked GitHub project as an example.

-Within each layer we have sublayers.
-For example, if we use mediatr, which for some reason is very common in clean architecture (and that’s material for another post), we’re going to have commands, queries, and handlers, and the structure of the files and folders may look like this:
+Inside each layer we have sublayers.
+For example, if we use MediatR, which is very common with clean architecture (I could write another post just about that), you'll have your command, your query, and your handler, and the structure of files and folders could look like this:

-If the application is small, you really don’t need all of this, and all you do is create folders, layers, and abstractions for no other reason than to justify the use of "clean" architecture.
+If the application is small, at first you don’t need all this and all you’re doing is creating folders, layers, and abstractions for the sake of being "clean architecture."

-This is especially alarming when the app you’re building consists 90% of basic CRUD operations, and for some reason, someone has decided to apply clean architecture.
-This is especially relevant in microservices, where many are just inserting what comes in from the API after doing some basic validations.
+This is especially alarming when the app you’re building is 90% basic CRUD operations, and yet someone has decided to use clean architecture, especially in microservices, where most of them are just inserting what comes from the API after some basic validations.

-Another very important point is that EVERYTHING is behind an interface.
-Look, I am the first to use interfaces, but not every type needs an interface (another topic I could dedicate a post to).
-Having so many interfaces causes our tests to depend too much on mocks (and the work that entails).
-On top of that, the abstraction we have behind the interface doesn’t solve the problems; usually, it either moves them somewhere else or creates new ones.
+Another very important point is that EVERYTHING goes behind an interface.
+Look, I’m the first one who uses interfaces, but not every type needs an interface (I could write another post just about that).
+Having so many interfaces means our tests depend too much on mocks (and the work that comes with them).
+And the abstraction behind the interface doesn’t really fix the issues, it usually just moves them elsewhere or creates new ones.

-My personal opinion is that with so many layers when a project grows, it never stays as maintainable as promised.
-(I'm sure someone will mention skill issues.)
-As I said, this is my opinion based on personal experience.
+My personal opinion is that, with so many layers, when a project grows it never remains as easy to maintain.
+(I’m sure someone will mention skill issues.)
+As I said, this is just my opinion based on my experience.

 2.1 - When to use clean architecture?

-When your project has a “rich domain,” or in other words, when you have a lot of business logic in the business logic layer(s), when the logic goes beyond simply grouping information and displaying it to the user, or when updating is more than just passing requests between layers and checking if a field is greater than X.
+When your project has a "rich domain," in other words, when you have a lot of logic in the business logic layer, when that logic is more than just grouping information and displaying it to the user, or just passing the request between layers and checking if one field is greater than X.

-Domain rules are what matter most since, as I mentioned earlier, it’s a domain-centric architecture.
+Domain rules are the key, since as mentioned earlier this is a domain-centric architecture.

-That’s why, when I see "by the book" clean architecture in microservice systems, it really bothers me, because the majority of the time it’s just over-engineering.
+That’s why, when I see "by the book" clean architecture in microservices systems, I lose my mind a little, because most of the time it really is just overengineering.

 This post was translated from Spanish.
 You can see the original one here.